JensKapitza/debian-tx8m/docs/debian-stretch-desktop/index.rst

 Booting
 -------

-1. Connect the 12V DC power, a network cable, and the touchscreen into the USB host port of the board.
-(At the moment network is neccessary to start Debian, we're working on it.)
+1. Connect the 12V DC power cable, and the touchscreen into the USB host port of the board.

 2. Wait for your Debian desktop to appear.
 The login works with ``root:root``.